CodingMoore/Shelter.Solution/JWT.md

 using System.Text;
 using Microsoft.Extensions.Options;
 using Microsoft.IdentityModel.Tokens;
-using WebApi.Entities;
+using Shelter.Entities;
-using WebApi.Helpers;
+using Shelter.Helpers;

-namespace WebApi.Services
+namespace Shelter.Services
 {
   public interface IUserService
   {